shacker/django-todo/README.md

 ## Mail tracking

-What if you could turn django-todo into a shared mailbox ?
+What if you could turn django-todo into a shared mailbox?
+Django-todo includes an optional feature that allows emails sent to a dedicated mailbox to be pushed into todo as new tasks, and responses to be added as comments on that original tasks.

+This allows support teams to work with a fully unified email + bug tracking system to avoid confusion over who's seen or responded to what.

+To enable the feature, you need to:

+ - define an email backend for outgoing emails
+ - define an email backend for incoming emails
- - incoming emails create a new task
+ - start a worker, which will wait for new emails
- - thread answers create task comments

 ```python
 from todo.mail.producers import imap_producer